itsaky/java-language-server/README.md

 ### Editing

-Please run ./configure before your first commit to install a pre-commit hook that formats the code.
+Please run ./configure before your first commit to install a pre-commit hook that formats the code.# Java Language Server for AndroidIDE